-- Exclude companies identified as not having sustainable business practices.
-This is achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business. - Engage with companies to gather a forward-looking insight into management of ESG risks and opportunities and actively influence the management of these factors in line with best practice standards. - Target a lower carbon intensity than the benchmark.
+- Exclude companies with poor ESG business practices.
+This is achieved through a set of exclusions, which identify controversial business activities and ESG laggards i.e. companies rated poorly based on their management of ESG risks within their business. - Engage with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influence the management of these factors in line with best practice standards. - Target a lower carbon intensity than the benchmark.